Most Promising COVID-19 Vaccine You Haven’t Heard Of Yet

 “I do think it’s going to play a larger role,” said Lawrence Gostin, a global health law professor at Georgetown University.“In the short to medium term, at least, the Johnson & Johnson vaccine has taken a reputational hit and people are more hesitant to take it.
 In addition, J&J has had major production problems at its Baltimore plant.
 And as a result I think Novavax is going to be a reasonably significant player.”

 U.S. officials have not factored the vaccine into their Covid-19 response plans just yet, despite the early Phase III trial results from the U.K., released in March, that put the Novavax shot on par with vaccines from Pfizer and Moderna.
-The Biden administration still has questions about how quickly the company can scale up production and fulfill the United States’ 100-million-dose order, said one senior administration official.
+The Biden administration still has questions.
+They want to know how quickly the company can scale up production.
+They also want to see if the company can fulfill the U.S. order for 100 million doses, said a senior official.

 The administration’s caution stems in part from the recent troubles of Johnson & Johnson and AstraZeneca.

-A J&J contractor contaminated 15 million doses of the company’s shot this spring, halting U.S. production for the near future.
-And regulators in the U.S. and Europe have recently launched investigations into potential links between the J&J and AstraZeneca shots amid reports of rare but severe blood clots.
+A J&J contractor contaminated 15 million doses of the company’s shot this spring.
+Halting U.S. production for the near future.
+Regulators in the U.S. and Europe have recently launched investigations into potential links between the J&J and AstraZeneca shots.
+Amid reports of rare but severe blood clots.
 The European Union has since opted out of purchasing further doses of either vaccine.

 For the U.S., the Novavax shot could serve as an insurance policy in case supplies of the two mRNA vaccines — the workhorses of the country’s vaccination push — or the J&J shot falter.
 But many countries are not so fortunate.
 Thirty one percent of the billion vaccine doses administered worldwide have gone to North America, and just under 2 percent have gone to Africa.

-India’s Serum Institute is expected to produce more than one billion doses of the Novavax shot this year, with most of them going to COVAX, the global vaccine equity effort that aims to supply the world’s poorest countries.
+India’s Serum Institute plans to produce over one billion doses of the Novavax vaccine this year.
+Most of these doses will go to COVAX.
+COVAX is a global effort to provide vaccines to the world’s poorest countries.
 COVAX organizers say they have deals for about 1.1 billion doses of the Novavax shot, nearly on par with their orders of the AstraZeneca vaccine.

-COVAX is counting on the Novavax shot to meet its target of providing vaccines for at least a fifth of participating countries’ populations by the end of the year, said Mesfin Teklu Tessema, a senior director at the International Rescue Committee who is a member of a civil society working group for COVAX.
-“If that [would] face a challenge, it would be a big setback for COVAX in terms of delivering doses in 2021,” he said.
+COVAX is relying on the Novavax vaccine.
+It aims to vaccinate at least 20% of people in participating countries by the end of the year.
+Mesfin Teklu Tessema, a senior director at the International Rescue Committee, said this.
+He is part of a civil society group for COVAX.
+He warned that any problems with Novavax would be a big setback for COVAX’s 2021 plans.

-The Serum Institute plans to start stockpiling Novavax doses this month and could seek authorization for the vaccine in India as soon as the FDA clears it for use in the United States.
+The Serum Institute plans to start stockpiling Novavax doses this month.
+Also seeks authorization for the vaccine in India as soon as the FDA clears it for use in USA.
 Meanwhile, South Korea aims to begin local production of the vaccine in June.

-Gregory Glenn, Novavax’s president of research and development, told POLITICO that the company has built one of the largest vaccine–production networks worldwide over the last year.
+Gregory Glenn, Novavax’s president of research and development, spoke to POLITICO.
+He said the company has built one of the largest vaccine-production networks worldwide over the past year.
 It includes factories in Italy and the Czech Republic, and partnerships with South Korea and Japan’s Takeda Pharmaceuticals along with the Serum Institute deal.

 But those efforts have run into manufacturing problems.
-Serum Institute CEO Adar Poonawalla warned in early March that a temporary U.S. restriction on raw materials such as bags and filters could limitits ability to produce the shot.
-The policy has already hampered the company’s attempt to pump out as many doses as possible of the AstraZeneca vaccine amid India reporting world-record daily infection numbers.
+In early March, Serum Institute CEO Adar Poonawalla warned about U.S. restrictions on raw materials like bags and filters.
+He said the limits could affect vaccine production.
+The policy has already slowed the company’s efforts to produce large quantities of the AstraZeneca shot.
+This comes as India reports world-record daily infection numbers.

-After pressure amid a wave of infections and deaths that has overwhelmed hospitals and crematoriums in India, the White House said on Sunday that it has found some sources of raw materials that will be made available to India for vaccine production.
+After growing pressure and a surge of infections and deaths in India, the White House responded.
+On Sunday, it announced that it had found sources of raw materials.
+These will be sent to India to support vaccine production.
 But it is not clear how quickly the Serum Institute and others will be able to ramp up their output.

-And earlier this month, Novavax CEO Stan Erck told the U.K.’s Observer that a shortage of 2,000-litre bags in which the vaccine cells were grown was a significant hurdle for global supply.
-Still, Erck said he was confident the company and its production partners in Britain had enough bags to manufacture the vaccine.
+Earlier this month, Novavax CEO Stan Erck told the U.K.’s Observer about a major supply issue.
+A shortage of 2,000-litre bags used to grow vaccine cells had become a hurdle for global production.
+Still, Erck said he felt confident.
+He believed Novavax and its U.K. partners had enough bags to meet manufacturing needs.

-While many experts see the nimble mRNA technology that underlies the Pfizer and Moderna vaccines as the way of the future, Novavax executives maintain that it’s relatively simple to modify their vaccine to target different or multiple strains of the coronavirus.
+Many experts view the mRNA technology behind the Pfizer and Moderna vaccines as the future.
+However, Novavax executives say their vaccine is easy to modify.
+They claim it can target different or multiple coronavirus strains.